 Anyway, here are the best Batman games we could find.

 But before we talk about them, there’s a far more important question to answer.

 Are any Batman Arkham Switch games?

 Telltale is famous for its ability to tell an engaging, choice-full story that stays with you for long after you finish.
-The company’s first crack at Batman is solid, telling a unique Batman story that’s a must see for any fan of the superhero.
+The company’s first crack at Batman is solid, telling a unique Batman story that’s a must-see for any fan of the superhero.
 While round two for Telltale is more engaging gameplay-wise, the first round is an excellent place to start.

 While the word ‘super-villains’ probably makes you think that Batman isn’t here, you can still find all the best baddies in the bat-world there to play.
 Whether it’s The Joker or Lex Luthor, there’s a plethora of nasty folks in blocky form in a fun twist on the tried-and-true Lego games formula.
 To be honest, this is one of the best Lego games out there, so seriously, do give it a try.